-Chiropractic care can be a safe and effective method of back pain relief.
+Chiropractic care is a safe and effective method for back pain relief.
 Even if you have previously had back surgery, chiropractic care can help maximise and maintain your recovery.

 Your chiropractor will do a full assessment (which may include x-rays) and subsequently create a treatment plan tailored to your symptoms and goals which can involve a wide range of chiropractic techniques and complementary therapies, aimed at improving joint mobility, restoring motion, and reducing muscle spasm to the upper and lower back.
 Most people report feeling relief after a few treatment sessions.
 You will also learn techniques for better movement and posture which may help prevent reoccurrence of your condition.

 Ask one of our Chiropractors a question or visit our frequently asked questions page.